 She was the winner of the vocal competition “Young Prague Singers” in 2003 and 2nd prize at the song competition “Duškova“ in Prague.
 In 2005 she also represented as a conductor the Czech Republic at the Expo in Japan.
 In 2012 Zuzana Marková was the winner of the second prize at the Ernst Häfliger International Competition in Switzerland.

-Future plans includ Manon at Köln Opera, Il Cappello di Paglia di Firenze at Teatro San Carlo in Napoli, I puritani at Opéra Royal de Wallonie in Liegi.
+Future plans includ Manon at Köln Opera, Il Cappello di Paglia di Firenze at Teatro San Carlo in Napoli, the US debut as Violetta in La Traviata at Atlanta Opera, I Puritani at Opéra Royal de Wallonie in Liegi.

 Further highlights were La cantatrice in Sciarrino’s Aspern conducted by Marco Angius, Inés in Meyerbeer’s L’Africaine conducted by Emmanuel Villaume and directed by Leo Muscato, and Elizabeth Zimmer in Henze’s Elegy for young lovers with Gran Teatro la Fenice in Venice conducted by Jonathan Webb and directed by Pier Luigi Pizzi; she debuted as Lucia di Lammermoor (conductor Alain Guingal and stage director Frédéric Bélier-Garcia) followed by the debut as Violetta in La traviata at Opéra municipal de Marseille (conductor Eun Sun Kim and stage director Renée Auphan) and Miranda in La donna serpente with Festival della Valle d’Itria conducted by Fabio Luisi and directed by Arturo Cirillo.